sharetribe/flex-docs/src/docs/ftw-configuration/configuration-in-ftw-x/index.md

 ![Image of input field](./inputfield.png)

-And while the `isDetail` value in the `listingPageConfig` object is toggled to `true`, the extended data attribute will also be listed on the listing page:
+And while the `isDetail` value in the `showConfig` object is toggled to `true`, the extended data attribute will also be listed on the listing
+page:

 ![Image of input field](./description.png)